gojekfarm/ziggurat/README.md

 #### How to run the spike

-- Run the command `make run-spike` in a different terminal OR tab
+- Run the command `make setup-spike`
--   Run the driver file `main.go`
+-   Run the driver file `main.go` in a new terminal OR tab
 ```shell script
 go run main.go
 ```